Skip to main content

 http(s)://IP-address-or-domain:port/Application_Name/play.html?id=stream_id&playOrder=hls&token=tokenId

-If you directly want to use m3u8 URL then it will be as follows:
+If you want to use the m3u8 URL directly, then it will be as follows:

 http(s)://IP-address-or-domain:port/Application_Name/streams/stream_id.m3u8?token=tokenId